-Members of the eccentric 1970s travelling band BLERTA (Bruno Lawrence’s Electric Revelation and Travelling Apparition), including Bruno Lawrence and Geoff Murphy, owned land at Waimārama.
+Members of the eccentric 1970s travelling band Blerta (Bruno Lawrence’s Electric Revelation and Travelling Apparition), including Bruno Lawrence and Geoff Murphy, owned land at Waimārama.
 It functioned as a commune called Snoring Waters, and was a base for the band and their families.

 Kahurānaki (646 m) is the highest summit on the coastal hill country.

 Many pā and kāinga (villages) were located on or near the coast around Waimārama, which by the beginning of the 19th century contained a relatively large Māori population.
 Whalers were the first European settlers.
-Unlike the rest of Hawke’s Bay, the area remained in Māori ownership until the early 20th century, though parts were leased to various European runholders from about 1860.
+Unlike the rest of Hawke’s Bay, the area remained in Māori ownership until the early 20th century, though parts were leased to European runholders from about 1860.

 Fighting for her rights

 Airini Donnelly did not confine herself to conflict over land in Waimārama, and did not limit her fights to the courts.
-In 1889 at Ōmāhu, near Hastings, her followers ploughed up contested land relating to the will of chief Rēnata Kawepō.
+In 1889 at Ōmāhu, near Hastings, her followers ploughed contested land relating to the will of chief Rēnata Kawepō.
 Donnelly’s brother was shot and wounded by the supporters of her opponent, William Mātenga Broughton.
-Earlier that year she had been charged with forcible entry to the land, and Broughton was charged with breaking into the tent of one of her followers and ‘throwing it off the ground’.1
+Earlier that year she had been charged with forcible entry to the land, while Broughton was charged with breaking into the tent of one of her followers and ‘throwing it off the ground’.1

-Waimārama became famous in the legal world for ongoing litigation from the late 19th century until the early 20th century over leasehold rights between runholders Airini Donnelly (a Ngāti Kahungunu woman of mana married to an Irish settler) and Gertrude Meinertzhagen.
+Waimārama became famous in the legal world for ongoing litigation from the late 19th century into the early 20th century over leasehold rights between runholders Airini Donnelly (a Ngāti Kahungunu woman of mana married to an Irish settler) and Gertrude Meinertzhagen.
 Donnelly won in 1908 but died the next year.
 Much of Waimārama was subdivided and sold into European ownership after this.
 The beach settlement developed from 1914.